 Oil and Gas

-• (15) Maximizing value of real estate owned and under consideration for purchase
+- Helping real estate teams maximize the value of real estate owned and under consideration for purchase by providing data-driven insights and tools to make informed decisions.

 Industry #4